RoonMoonlight/QuantuMiz/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

-**Crash Report/Full Logs**
-Post your crash report and full logs with [mc.logs](https://mclo.gs), and paste the mclo.gs link to the crash report and full logs here.
-If you didn't had any crashes, only post full log using mclo.gs. **DO NOT ATTACH CRASH REPORT AND FULL LOGS VIA ATTACHMENT.**

 **Which platform are you using?**
  - OS: (Windows/macOS/Linux/etc. Please be more detailed)